Lesser-known subtypes of Obsessive Compulsive Disorder: A course for healthcare providers

 Obsessive Compulsive Disorder ranks in the top 10 most disabling illnesses by the World Health Organization.
 Obsessive Compulsive Disorder is defined by the presence of obsessions and/or compulsions that are time consuming and/or result in significant distress or impairment.
 Obsessions can be persistent thoughts, urges or images that are experienced as intrusive and unwanted.
 Compulsions can be repetitive behavioral or mental acts either designed to suppress or neutralize obsessions or done according to specific rules in order to prevent or reduce distress or some dreaded event or situation.

 The lifetime prevalence of Obsessive Compulsive Disorder is between 2 and 3% of the population.
-Many Primary Care Physicians, Psychiatrists, Psychologists, and Social Workers will treat patients who struggle with Obsessive Compulsive Disorder throughout their career.
+Many Primary Care Physicians, Psychiatrists, Psychologists, Social Workers, Nurses, and Nurse Practitioners will treat patients who struggle with Obsessive Compulsive Disorder throughout their career.
 It can take as long as 14 to 17 years for people with OCD to get properly diagnosed (Stengler, et al., 2013) and OCD patients are often misdiagnosed or undiagnosed up to rates of 70%, which means they aren’t receiving treatment in a timely fashion or at all.
 When patients get properly diagnosed, it opens the door to receiving appropriate treatment, alleviating symptoms, and improving functioning as well as preventing years of future suffering.

 Questions?